 When it comes to knowledge of local waters, there are few people more qualified to give advice than your local Sea Tow captain.
-After all, they’re out there helping boaters 24-hours-a-day, 365-days-a-year.
-To say they’ve seen it all would almost be an understatement.
+After all, they’re out there helping boaters 24/7.
+So, who do boaters throughout Long Island’s Great South Bay call when they need local boating advice?
+Sea Tow Capt.
+Ryan Bayley.

 “Oakdale has some great stops and a number of restaurants right on the mouth of the Connetquot River,” Capt.
 Ryan said.
 “These are protected waters, so it’s a great place to anchor up.
 Oakdale Yacht Club is a great place to grab a drink and watch live music.
 The Bayard Cutting Arboretum is right on the River.
 It has a beautiful historic home surrounded by gardens and walking trails.”